hoangduytranuk/blender_manual/blender_docs/manual/modeling/texts/editing.rst

    This will bring up a :doc:`File Browser </editors/file_browser>` for navigating to a valid UTF-8 file.
    As usual, be careful that the file does not have too many characters, as interactive response will slow down.
-Select All :kbd:`Ctrl-A`
-   Selects the full text string.
 To Uppercase
    Changes the case of the selected text to uppercase.
 To Lowercase